 This monthly newsletter provides Head Start staff with materials to promote good oral health in the classroom and at home.
 It also includes a recipe for a healthy snack that children can make in a Head Start classroom or at home with their families.

-If you’d like to receive this newsletter, please use the "subscribe" link below.
+- To subscribe, visit the Early Childhood Learnig and Knowledge Center.
 Once on the page, enter your e-mail address and then select Oral Health.
 You will also be able to subscribe to other e-mail lists to receive periodic news about the Head Start program and early childhood development community.

 How Smoking Affects Oral Health | De qué forma el tabaquismo afecta la salud oral

 Smoking makes it more likely that a person will have tooth decay, gum disease, oral cancer, and poor birth outcomes.
 It can also cause stained teeth, bad breath, and reduced ability to taste and smell.
 Not smoking or quitting smoking is important for overall health, including oral health.
 When a smoker quits, it improves their health and quality of life.
 It also improves the health and quality of life of those around them, especially young children.

 Finding Oral Health Care | Buscar atención para la salud oral